Terms, Conditions and Rules of 2023 Eroica California

 Registration will not be accepted from participants who have been disqualified from their respective cycling federations or clubs due to the use of drugs or for any other reason.

-Participation in Eroica California is by registration via the internet and/or the organizers (Eroica USA Ride and Festival, Inc.), who shall in any case retain the right, in their sole discretion, to decide whether or not to accept the registration of any applicant at any time.
+Participation in Eroica California is by registration via the internet and/or the organizers (Eroica USA Inc), who shall in any case retain the right, in their sole discretion, to decide whether or not to accept the registration of any applicant at any time.

 The registration fee, regardless of the amount paid, includes: